How Signadot Helped Wealthsimple Speed Up Microservice Testing and Unblock Developers

 Other vendors tackled one part of the problem.
 Signadot handled the full lifecycle.
 They did consider building in-house, but Signadot’s fast setup and API-first approach won out.

-“Signadot let us move quickly without hiring a team to build and maintain infrastructure.
+As Tyler put it, “Signadot let us move quickly without hiring a team to build and maintain infrastructure.
 It solved problems end-to-end.”

 Implementation: Faster Than Expected